 Finally, the hardware employed in the research described in this paper is an Advantech embedded PC.
-It provides 2 USB-ports (one for the integration of the bench test and one for connecting the external hardware with the Cooja simulator for HIL) and 2 ethernet-ports (one for the internet connection and one to integrate industrial communication protocols such as PROFIBUS, PROFINET, etc).
-The OSGi framework, the related Bundles, and the WSN simulator have been implemented in this system.
+It provides two USB ports (one for the integration of the bench test and one for connecting the external hardware with the Cooja simulator for HIL) and two ethernet ports (one for the internet connection and one to integrate industrial communication protocols such as PROFIBUS or PROFINET).
+The OSGi framework, the attendant bundles, and the WSN simulator were implemented in this system.

 Cloud COMPUTING ARCHITECTURE

-An HTTP Server provides all the functionalities needed by the Cloud service.
-Communication is handled through HTTP requests that conform to a pre-specified REST application programming interface (API).
-The Cloud service is comprised of various software components that receive, store and analyse the data streams created by the sensors.
-It hosts the databases which contain the information on the users, associating them to their own sensor network.
-In addition, it provides an interface for Client-side applications that want to access the data that have been stored over time.
+An HTTP server provides all the functionalities required by the cloud service.
+Here, the communication is handled through HTTP requests that conform to a pre-specified REST application programming interface (API).
+The cloud service is comprised of various software components that receive, store and analyse the data streams created by the sensors.
+It hosts the databases that contain the information on the users, associating them with their own sensor network.
+In addition, it provides an interface for client-side applications that wish to access the data that have been stored over time.

 Origin of the information

-The Cloud service receives data through a pre-determined REST API.
+The cloud service receives data through a pre-determined REST API.
 Any external component that complies to the API is able to use the entire storage and analysis pipeline.
-This means that the data acquired by the underlying system will be treated the same whether or not the system is real or simulated, enabling the usage of the system by both real and simulated components at the same time.
-The behaviour of the Cloud service is consistent for both types of components as long as the API is respected.
-How the data is acquired, it is ignored by the service, as it is not important for the following steps.
+This means that the data acquired by the underlying system will be treated the same, regardless of whether the system is real or simulated, enabling usage of the system by both real and simulated components at the same time.
+The behaviour of the cloud service is consistent for both types of component, provided the API is respected.
+However the data is acquired, it is ignored by the service, as it is not important for the following steps.

 Forwarding

 Once the data has been acquired, a complete HTTP POST request can be built and executed with the data as the payload.
-The Server is always listening for these requests, waiting to execute its pipeline on the incoming data.
+The server is always ‘listening’ for these requests, waiting to execute its pipeline on the incoming data.
 The server also stores all the information regarding the users of the system and their devices inside a MySQL database.
-The information will be used to differently handle each request, based on the user and the device that produced the event: for example, to decide where to store the newly received value.
-Thanks to the geographical replication of the database the system becomes scalable, as the requests can be offloaded to the server that is nearest to the sender.
+The information will be used to handle each request according to the user and the device that produced the event, to decide, for example, where to store the newly received value.
+Due to the geographical replication of the database, the system becomes scalable, as the requests can be offloaded to the server that is nearest to the sender.

 Persistent storage

 All the incoming values will have an associated timestamp.
-In fact, each sensor will generate a constant stream of values and timestamps, which can be referred to as Time Series Data.
-For this reason, a database that allows efficient handling of Time Series Data is required, one that also keeps high levels of performance while executing complex queries on large amounts of data, which arises especially when sensors operate at high sampling frequency.
+In fact, each sensor will generate a constant stream of values and timestamps, which can be referred to as time series data.
+For this reason, a database that allows efficient handling of time series data is required, one that also maintains a high level performance while executing complex queries on large amounts of data, which arises especially when the sensors operate at a high sampling frequency.